robtech21/virtual-browser-os-list/README.md

 ### jslinux list

-This is a list of jslinux (and jslinux-based emulators)
+This is a list of jslinux (and jslinux-based) emulators.

 #### jslinux